Dr. Lynn Gillette, President

-Dr. Gillette has held faculty positions at Southern Methodist University, the University of Kentucky, the University of Texas at Austin, and Texas A & M University.
+He has also served in administrative positions at three other universities and held faculty positions at Southern Methodist University, the University of Kentucky, the University of Texas at Austin, and Texas A & M University.
 At Southern Methodist University, he received a university-wide outstanding teaching award, and at the University of Texas, he ranked in the 98th percentile of all faculty members on a graduating senior exit survey regarding the professor who had the most influence on students’ intellectual development.

 Dr. Gillette has given over fifty presentations at professional conferences and to business executives on topics such as institutional effectiveness, accreditation, retention, leadership, change management, teaching excellence, and active learning.
 He has also served on over ten SACS accreditation on-site visiting teams, and he also serves as an accreditation evaluator for NWCCU.

 He received a B.A. in Economics from the University of Richmond and a Ph.D. in Economics from Texas A & M University.
 He is also a graduate of the Management Development Program at Harvard University.